vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 37. Tiruvoymozhi : 4-5 - 11 38.
 Tinivoymozhi : 9-2-1 39.
 Rāmayana: Sundarakanda: 27-44

 40. Rāmayana: Sundarakanda: 58-91 41.
-Kasyapa smriti
+Kasyapa Smr̥ti

 252 OHAPTER

 can make us happy."
 Sri Bhagavan Sonnaka has given this pre. cept.
 "The man" that prays for the attainment of Bhagavan, who is the purport of all words, should perform prapatti to Lakṣmī also."
-The great sage Parasara wbo received the know ledge concerning the truth about the Supreme Deity from boons granted to him by Vasishta and Pulastya has stated "Thou art, O Goddesses, \*the knowledge concerning the soul, the giver of mokṣa, the object of attainment."
+The great sage Parāśara wbo received the know ledge concerning the truth about the Supreme Deity from boons granted to him by Vasishta and Pulastya has stated "Thou art, O Goddesses, \*the knowledge concerning the soul, the giver of mokṣa, the object of attainment."
 Even if, in this śloka, the conferring of mokṣa be looked upon as an adjective qualifying the knowledge of the soul, it has to be considered as her glory or vibhūti on account of the appositional use (sāmānādhi karanya ).
 The Lord of Sri has himself proclaimed in connection with the meditation on Bhagavan as the Lord of Sri in Sri Satvata Sam hita -"Those \*8A who meditate on Bhagavad seek the protection of Lakṣmī and with that they easily cross the sea of samsāra which is constituted of these three qualities".
-Apart from the s'āstras treating specially of Sri, thege sõstras which do not pertain to any special sect or cult are of great authority.
+Apart from the s'āstras treating specially of Sri, thege śāstras which do not pertain to any special sect or cult are of great authority.

-Alavandar, too, has stated:- "The whole world depends apon the glance of Sri, for its support." and again "Without \*\* the grace of Lakṣmī, the beloved spouse of the lotus-eyed Lord, we cannot have those glorious experiences which one might desire in this life (sansāra), nor the experience of our disembodied self, nor the enjoyment of Bhagavan in mokṣa".
-The author of Sri Bhashya, in his Vaikunta Gadya, says that she commande Adisesha, Vishvaksena and other attendants to render such service to Bhagavan as is -guited to the time and the circumstance, and that the service to Bhagavan, which is the supreme goal, should be rendered in accordance with her commands.
+Aḷavandār, too, has stated:- "The whole world depends apon the glance of Sri, for its support." and again "Without \*\* the grace of Lakṣmī, the beloved spouse of the lotus-eyed Lord, we cannot have those glorious experiences which one might desire in this life (sansāra), nor the experience of our disembodied self, nor the enjoyment of Bhagavan in mokṣa".
+The author of Sri Bhashya, in his Vaikuṇṭha Gadya, says that she commande Adisesha, Vishvaksena and other attendants to render such service to Bhagavan as is -guited to the time and the circumstance, and that the service to Bhagavan, which is the supreme goal, should be rendered in accordance with her commands.
 Koorathalvan,

 Tiheshini is in a bag glorious confer mokara Stotram

 \* NOTE: The śloka says: Thou art the knowledge concerning the self or atma vidya: Lakṣmī is in apposition with arma vidya.
 The meaning is that atma vidya is one of her vibhutis or glorious possessions.
 Since arma vidya cao confer mokṣa, it follows that Lakṣmī can confer mokṣa.
 42. Soudaka Samhita

-44. Alavandar Stotram : 37 43.
-Viṣṇu purana : 1-9--20
+44. Aḷavandār Stotram : 37 43.
+Viṣṇu purāṇa : 1-9--20

-45. Alavandar.
+45. Aḷavandār.
 Chatussloki: 3 43A Sri Satvatam 12-84

 46. Vaikupta gadya :